the Syrinx convex mirror

 The Syrinx convex mirror was inspired by the beautiful, pale amethyst crystal points I found.
 The really established the design of this mirror.
 I used a thick silver gilded frame that I embellished with light lilac Venetian glass rods and a rim of amethyst beads.

 The Syrinx mirror is about 16 inches in diameter.
-It resided in my studio pending being shipped to one of my venues.
+It resided in my studio pending being shipped to my NYC venue, KRB.
+Call 212-288-2221 for more information.

 Jewelry for Walls!